PickyBinders/PickyBinder/README.md

 --scoring_receptors         Compares the receptor structure to the reference using OpenStructure:
-                                no (default), yes (lDDT, RMSD, and QS-score) --scoring_ligands           Scoring lingand prediction using OpenStructure (lDDT-PLI, BiSyRMSD): yes (default), no
+                                no (default), yes (lDDT, RMSD, and QS-score) --scoring_ligands           Scoring ligand prediction using OpenStructure (lDDT-PLI, BiSyRMSD): yes (default), no

 --diffdock_mode arg         running DiffDock in batch or single mode: batch (default), single